IRT-SystemX/bcm-poller/README.md

 ```

 Information are available on the exposed REST API and labeled according to the configuration:

 * URL: /tracking
 * URL: /stats
 * URL: /disk
 * URL: /status

+The API is exposed by a server that listens by default on port 8000.
+It uses Websocket interface to collect the metrics.
+Although, it was only tested with [Open Ethereum](https://github.com/openethereum/openethereum).

 ## Getting Started